 Trail running has become more and more popular over the past few years — it’s a convenient way to take a break from indoor/city life and get some fresh air, all while exploring new areas and staying in shape.

 Besides being a serious mental refresher, trail running has several physiological benefits.
-The mixed terrain helps develop an increased range of motion and develop more muscle groups than traditional running, running on sand and dirt reduces impact on joints, muscles and tendons (reduces soreness and injury), and with all the elevation gain, it’s the ultimate way to increase cardiovascular endurance.
+The mixed terrain helps develop an increased range of motion and develop more muscle groups than traditional running, running on sand and dirt reduces the impact on joints, muscles, and tendons (reduces soreness and injury), and with all the elevation gain, it’s the ultimate way to increase cardiovascular endurance.

 Trail running, especially for athletes who haven’t built a solid foundation yet, is not without risks.

 As you have to adjust to mixed terrain at a moment’s notice, there’s always a risk of ankle sprains and other comparable injuries due to a misstep and overextension of the joint (and consequential damage to tissue).

 It’s also common for issues with overloading the patella tendon in the knee (from quad muscles that are too tight), or lower back pain from running on hills that are too steep.

 Trail running is an interesting sport because it requires both strength and endurance to be successful.
 Foam rolling and proper recovery methods including ice, compression, and elevating the legs are important for overall recovery, but active recovery is just as important.

 Hiking requires similar movements as trail running, but puts far less stress on the system and helps strengthen muscle groups central to trail running.
 Mountain biking, on the other hand, allows you to incorporate speed work into your training regimen and gives you the opportunity to train on the same terrain with much less impact and strain.